Snowy albatross: Distribution and habitat

-Behaviour

-Wanderers have a large range of displays from screams and whistles to grunts and bill clapping.
-When courting they will spread their wings, wave their heads, and rap their bills together, while braying.
-They can live for over 50 years.

-Breeding

-Pairs of wandering albatrosses mate for life and breed every two years.
-Breeding takes place on subantarctic islands and commences in early November.
+Behavior

 Feeding

-Wandering albatrosses travel vast distances and tend to feed further out in open oceans than other albatrosses, whereas the related royal albatrosses in general tend to forage in somewhat shallower waters and closer to continental shelves.
-They also tend to forage in colder waters further south than other albatrosses.
-They feed on cephalopods, small fish, and crustaceans and on animal refuse that floats on the sea, eating to such excess at times that they are unable to fly and rest helplessly on the water.
-They are prone to following ships for refuse.
-They can also make shallow dives.
+Snowy albatrosses travel vast distances to find food, and tend to feed further out in open oceans and in colder waters further south, whereas other albatross such as the related royal albatross tend to forage in somewhat shallower waters and closer to continental shelves.
+They feed at the surface, mainly during daylight hours, and are not well adapted for diving.
+During flight, speeds of 135 km/h have been recorded.
+They feed on cephalopods, small fish, and crustaceans.
+The species has been shown to be attracted to fishing vessels, foraging on bait, caught fish, and offal.

 Reproduction

-The wandering albatross breeds every other year.
+The snowy albatross mates for life and breeds every other year.
 At breeding time they occupy loose colonies on isolated island groups in the Southern Ocean.
+When courting they will spread their wings, wave their heads, and rap their bills together while braying.
+Wanderers have a large range of displays from screams and whistles to grunts and bill clapping.
 They lay one egg that is white, with a few spots, and is about 10 cm long.
-They lay this egg between 10 December and 5 January.
-The nests are a large bowl built of grassy vegetation and soil peat, that is 1 metre wide at the base and half a metre wide at the apex.
+They lay between 10 December and 5 January.
+The nests are large bowls built of grassy vegetation and soil peat, that is 1 meter wide at the base and half a meter wide at the apex.
 Incubation takes about 11 weeks and both parents are involved.
-The 11-week incubation period is among longest of any bird.
+The 11-week incubation period is among the longest of any bird.
 During the early stages of the chick's development, the parents take turns sitting on the nest while the other searches for food.
 Later, both adults search for food and visit the chick at irregular intervals.
+Researchers previously assumed that chicks went without food for the whole winter after a weaning period of roughly 12 to 16 weeks.
+Later studies disproved this concept, as chicks were found to be feeding during this period.
 They are a monogamous species, usually for life.
-Adolescents return to the colony within six years; however they will not start breeding until 11 to 15 years.
+Adolescents return to the colony within six years; however, they will not start breeding until 11 to 15 years.
 About 31.5% of fledglings survive.
+They can live for over 50 years.